What to do if I bought a faulty car on finance?

 Right to repair

-• Do I have to make use of the warranty?
+• Must you use the warranty?

 Reject a car on finance

-• All paperwork related to the car.
+• All car-related paperwork

 Can I claim if I bought a faulty car on finance and it wasn’t my fault?